 |Preview host||We are a dairy goat farm with a small number of other animals too (pigs, sheep, hens, donkey). |

 We process the milk on the farm and also have a small campsite too.
-We are mainly looking for help with animal husbandry - milking and feeding the goats whilst Ian builds our house (2017 - 2019).
+We are mainly looking for help with animal husbandry - milking and feeding the goats, cheese-making and help maintaining the campsite whilst Ian builds our house (2018 - 2020).

 We're not registered organic but aim to follow a low-impact, environmentally friendly method of farming.
 See more details on our website.